unicode-org/message-format-wg/spec-formatting.md

 ### MessageRef

-The resolution of a MessageRef requires access to the currently available messages.
+The resolution of a MessageRef requires access to the current message resource.
+Once the `msg_path` is resolved to a sequence of string values, the referenced message is identified within the resource.

+While resolving the value of a referenced message, the values available for any VariableRef within the message are overridden by the resolved values of any set in `values`.
+This means that while MessageRef resolution does not itself depend on the same variable context as VariableRef, it MUST be able to provide a way to override the context used by VariableRef.

-Resolving a MessageRef with a `res_id` value requires access not only to messages in the current resource, but also to other message resources.
+As this form of MessageRef is limited to only referring to other messages in the same resource, a custom FunctionRef would be needed to reference messages from other resources.

-The shape and requirements of the context required for this are presented in the [Message Selection](./spec-message-selection.md) section.
+To that end, implementations SHOULD ensure that such may be constructed and memoized without a performance penalty.

 ### Element